wechaty/docusaurus/jekyll/_posts/2021-08-12-the-matrix-server-of-wechaty.md

 ## Matters needing attention

+- The home room of the wechaty community is `#home:wechaty.tk`, welcome the users from other matrix server to join it;
 - The server does not enable Google human verification, please do not use robots to frequently request;
 - The server is prohibited from being used for illegal purposes, and the community reserves the right to monitor unencrypted chat rooms;
 - The community will warn or ban users who violate the rules.